 If you are considering taking the LSAT in December, the great news is that there has never been a better time than now.
 In the past, taking the December LSAT was considered late in the game, and there was no question that your prospects were not as good as they would have been if you got your applications in sooner.
-However, for the 2013-2014 admissions cycle the game has changed considerably.

 In the past few years the number of applicants to law school has fallen drastically.
 This year marks year 3 of a double digit percentage drop in the number of students applying to law school.
 That means there are plenty of seats open when schools consider applications for December LSAT takers.
 I wrote about this in some detail in our post on rolling admissions, but the general idea is that an applicant with good numbers is likely to suffer almost no handicap by applying in December this year.

 December is a fine time to take the LSAT.
 Depending on where you live, it’s often cold and rainy in late fall/early winter, so you won’t mind being indoors studying as much as you might for the June or the October LSAT.
 That said, December LSAT takers don’t quite have the luxury afforded June or even October takers of being able to complete the LSAT and then worry about applications later on.

 The December LSAT is administered on Saturday, December 7th this year (2013).
 Here we give you a timeline to make it easy to get those apps out the door as soon as you get your score, which will put you in the best shape to get into your dream law school.
 Bookmark this timeline and refer back to it as needed.
 We have a lot of resources in here that will help you along the way, so you’ll be glad to have one place to find it all later on.